Patient pathway when you are approved for proton beam therapy at The Christie

 An MRI scan is a type of scan that uses strong magnetic fields and radio waves to produce detailed pictures of the body.
 This sort of scan does not use radiation.

-An MRI scanner is a large tube that contains powerful magnets.
 Some clothing and makeup may contain small amounts of metal that can interact with the magnet and affect the images.
 They can also create a heating effect during the scan.

 When attending for your scan, we ask that you refrain from wearing the following items: